 Near perfectly calibrated throttle, clutch and combined brakes boost confidence during slow-speeds rides through dense traffic and you’ll be a hard pressed to find a motorcycle with better synchronization between all three control inputs.
 Although it lacks traction control or adjustable power modes like the more recently introduced competition, the F6B’s setup performs so marvelously, you likely won’t miss these features.

-The combined ABS-enabled triple disc brake system takes the guesswork out of quick stops, activating the rear brake caliper’s outer pistons when the front lever is applied.
+The combined triple disc brake system takes the guesswork out of quick stops, activating the rear brake caliper’s outer pistons when the front lever is applied.
 Conversely, when you squeeze the pedal it applies the center pistons in the front calipers.
 The setup works well, however, some will need extra seat time to acclimate to its function through twisty stretches of tarmac especially if you spend most of your time riding a conventional non-link brake-equipped motorcycle.

 At speed the F6B’s handling is exceptionally well-sorted.
 Simply put, big baggers shouldn’t carve turns the way this Honda does.
 The OE-fitted Bridgestone Exedra tires are surefooted and quiet, and complement the suspension’s cushy ride.